mark-watson/hy-lisp-python-book/manuscript/webapps.md

 ## Deploying Hy Language Flask Apps to the Heroku Platform

-The example for this section is in a [sparate github repository](https://github.com/mark-watson/hy-lisp-heroku-starter-project) that you should clone or otherwise use a starter project if you intend to deploy to the Heroku platform.
+The example for this section is in a [sparate github repository](https://github.com/mark-watson/hy-lisp-heroku-starter-project) that you should clone or otherwise use as starter project if you intend to deploy to the Heroku platform.

 We use a Python stub program **wsgi.python** to make our Flask app work with the WSGI interface that Heroku uses:

-{lang="hylang",linenos=on}
+{lang="hylang",linenos=off}
 ~~~~~~~~
 import hy
 import flask_test
 from flask_test import app
 ~~~~~~~~

-The Heroku platform will call the **run()** method on the imported **app** object b ecause of the settings in the Heroku **Proc** file for this project:
+The Heroku platform will call the **run()** method on the imported **app** object because of the settings in the Heroku **Proc** file for this project:

-{lang="hylang",linenos=on}
+{lang="hylang",linenos=off}
 ~~~~~~~~
 web: gunicorn 'wsgi:app' --log-file -
 ~~~~~~~~